callstack/.github/CONTRIBUTING.md

 ## License

-By contributing to PROJECT_DISPLAY_NAME, you agree that your contributions will be licensed under its **MIT** license.
+By contributing to this project, you agree that your contributions will be licensed under its **MIT** license.